 The Best Time to Visit Bali

 - The dry season in Bali runs from April to September with the busiest months July and August.
-We often travel to Bali in April and May as it’s still very humid and you may get a short tropical afternoon showers, but the resorts, restaurants and beaches aren’t as busy, making it much more pleasant.
+We often travel to Bali in April and May as it’s still very humid and you may get short tropical afternoon showers, but the resorts, restaurants and beaches aren’t as busy, making it much more pleasant.

-- The rainy season is from October to March which is of course the cheapest time of year to go.
+- The rainy season is from October to March which is, of course, the cheapest time of year to go.
 Perfect for backpackers or long term travellers who don’t mind getting a little wet or waiting it out for better weather.
 It’s during this shoulder you will get some incredible travel packages and flight deals too, so add your alerts for Jetstar, Garuda and Qantas for travel in these dates if you are partial to a deal.

 Getting Around Bali

 - Taxis are really cheap in Bali with a short trip costing about $AUD 0.70 to $2.00 (7,000 – 20,000 Rp).
 If you want a metered taxi you need to insist as you get in.
 Otherwise, they may charge you whatever they like.
 Don’t be scared to negotiate off the metre, particularly on long trips.
 You may save money.

 - GO-JEK is really popular among ex-pats and visitors to Bali for everything from transport to food delivery.